globocom/huskyCI/README.md

 ## Documentation

-All guides and the full documentation can be found in the [official documentation page](https://huskyci.opensource.globo.com/docs/quickstart/overview).
+All guides and the full documentation can be found on the [official documentation page](https://huskyci.opensource.globo.com/docs/quickstart/overview).

 ## Contributing